Collect logs from your AWS services π

 The following restrictions apply:

-Log sync can only be enabled for a single AWS integration per AWS account.
-Note the integration may cover multiple services and regions.
+Log sync can only be activated for a single AWS integration per AWS account.
+Note the integration can cover multiple services and regions.

 Deployment in China or Gov regions requires additional manual steps.
 See the available CloudFormation templates on GitHub.